Free 15-Minute Q&As

 Afternoon with an Author

 I also can work with several troops at a Service Unit event.
 I can give a Power Point presentation which includes information on how I became an author and the various careers available in publishing.
 Then I will conduct writing exercises with the girls.
 This is a two hour program with a five minute break, appropriate for Junior, Cadette or Senior Girl Scouts.
 Participants should bring writing materials.
-Price: $5.00 per Girl Scout, and I will sign my books for any girls who bring their copies to the event.
+I will sign my books for any girls who bring their copies to the event.